emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 by circumstance, their origins perhaps long faded from memory.
 Convictions, assumptions or traits that were beneficial or protective during our younger years may cease to serve our growth, becoming encumbrances in adulthood.
-Identifying too strongly and holding too tightly onto these preconceived notions, memes[^2], and ideas, create an inflexible ego, manifesting as mental blockers, limiting your growth and reducing your potential.
+Identifying too strongly with, and holding too tightly onto, these preconceived notions, memes[^2], and ideas, creates an inflexible ego, manifesting as mental blockers, limiting your growth and reducing your potential.

 Habits, like unwelcome guests, often overstay their welcome, proving far more